caranha/Design-and-Analysis-of-Experiments/NOTES.md

 Notes for myself to change and improve the repository

 # Class Preparation Framework
-- Create XX-notes.md file with course notes
-- Create XX-Tsukuba.{tex,pdf} file with extra information/thoughts
-  specifically for the course in Tsukuba
+1. The directory TSUKUBA/LectureXX will contain notes and extra materials for each of the 10 week lectures.
+2. If necessary, a XX-Tsukuba.{tex,pdf} file will be created for use in class.
+If not, the notes will be mentioned orally (and available in the repository).
-- Send Pull Requests/Issues which could be interesting back to Campelo
+3. Send Pull Requests/Issues to Campelo

 # Tasks:
 ## Class Preparation
-- C.P.F.
-Chapter 02
-  - Prepare tsukuba.pdf based on 02-NOTES.md
-  - Prepare Final Project Description files based on comments on NOTES
-- C.P.F.
-Chapter 03
-- C.P.F.
-Chapter 04
-- C.P.F.
-Chapter 05
-- C.P.F.
-Chapter 06
-- C.P.F.
-Chapter 07
-- C.P.F.
-Chapter 08
-- C.P.F.
-Chapter 09
+- Week 4
+- Week 5
+- Week 6
+- Week 7
+- Week 8
+- Week 9
-- C.P.F.
-Chapter 10
+- Week 10
-- C.P.F.
-Chapter 11
-- C.P.F.
-Chapter 12

 ## Other changes
-- Modify the GRADING directory to reflect Tsukuba Grading
-- For each chapter add "In previous chapter"/"What you learned this chapter" opening/wrap up slides
+- For each week, add a "In the previous week"/"What you learned this week" notes.
-  - 01,02,03,04,05,06,07,08,09,10,11,12
-- Create a separate directory for "weekly notes" (separation between chapters/weekly notes) (Future)

-# Upstream
-## Updates to upstream
+- Add somewhere notes/extra slides about the "Initial Data Analysis Framework"
+- Add extra material: Earthquakes data, Oil Case Study
--   Reference Material: CEC Workshop PDF
+- Add Reference Material: CEC Workshop PDF (confirm copyright status)

--   Data: Earthquakes, Oil Case Study
+# Other nodes
 ## How to Fetch from Upstream

 1. Save newest upstream to upstream/master branch: git fetch upstream